Brussel Sprout Kimchi Fermentation

 - Finely dice the ginger and garlic

-- Cover with a towel
+- Cover with lid or airlock cap

 Hey Ted,